 Most legacy intranets are hurting.
 According to a study by Prescient Digital, while 80 percent of organizations have had intranets for five or more years, most employees visit their intranet only about once a month.
 And 75 percent of people use their intranet solely for HR purposes.
 To round these sad stats out, 72 percent of employees rate their internal social tools as fair to poor.
 Most of these intranets are hard to use, lack the social technology to make connections, and are mostly used for top-down communication of benefits and vacation days.

-These legacy intranets are missing social components that allow comments, likes, profiles, the ability for anyone to share any kind of digital content, and more.
 Companies are starting to realize they need a social intranet to compliment the cultural change that is happening within most organizations thanks to the widespread availability of technology solutions in the cloud that employees are bringing into the workplace.

 Social intranets differ from traditional intranets in two key ways: